The SAGEX Review on Scattering Amplitudes, Chapter 2: An Invitation to Color-Kinematics Duality and the Double Copy: Introduction

 The double copy has it origins in string theory.
 In the 1980s, Kawai, Lewellen, and Tye (KLT)~\cite{KLT} realized that open- and closed-string tree-level amplitudes both share the same fundamental gauge-invariant kinematic building blocks.
 They showed that closed-string tree amplitudes could be written as a sum over products of pairs of open-string tree amplitudes.
 In the low-energy limit, this translates directly to relations between gauge and gravity field-theory amplitudes for any number of external particles~\cite{MultiLegOneLoopGravity}.
 The double copy is streamlined and systematized by the introduction of the duality between color and kinematics~\cite{BCJ}.
 The duality effectively states that scattering amplitudes in gauge theories---and, more generally, in theories with some continuous internal symmetry algebra---can be rearranged so that kinematic building blocks obey the same generic algebraic relations as their color factors.
-Via the duality, we can, not only constrain the kinematic dependence of each graph, but can also convert gauge-theory scattering amplitudes to gravity ones through the simple replacement: color $\Rightarrow$ kinematics neatly summarized by the statement ``gravity $\sim$ (gauge theory) $\times$ (gauge theory)''.
+Via the duality, not only can we constrain the kinematic dependence of each graph, but we can also convert gauge-theory scattering amplitudes to gravity ones.
+This is done through the simple replacement: color $\Rightarrow$ kinematics.
+Such constructions have been summarized by the heuristic statement ``gravity $\sim$ (gauge theory) $\times$ (gauge theory)''.